 - Programming experience

-- Deploying virtual machine instances for more than OS testing purposes
+- Deploying virtual machine instances and/or containers for more than OS testing purposes

 - Active management of a multi-user system

 - Basic database experience (e.g. MySQL, Postgres, SQLite, CouchDB, MongoDB, etc.)

 - Experience troubleshooting and fixing complex issues while retaining uptime.